-1940s makeup is one of the most “vintage” looks and rather simple to recreate.
+1940s makeup is one of the most “vintage” looks, and is rather simple to recreate.
 There was a push for all things natural, unlike the 1930s and 1950s, which favored reshaping eyebrows and contouring the face.
 1940s makeup enhanced natural beauty with just a few tools.

-During the war, European women dealt with huge cosmetics shortages, as petroleum and alcohol – some of the main ingredients in makeup at the time – were used for the war effort.
+During the war, European women dealt with huge cosmetics shortages, since petroleum and alcohol – some of the main ingredients in makeup at the time – were used for the war effort.
 When makeup ran out, women turned to home remedies to substitute, such as using beetroot juice to stain lips and petroleum jelly to darken lashes and shape eyebrows.

 What you need:

-- Eyebrow Pencil: One shade darker than hair color
+- Eyebrow Pencil: Matching or one shade darker than hair color.

 Tip: Apply a light coat of baby oil (mineral oil) to your face before applying a foundation.

 Powders should match your natural skin tone as much as possible.
-Light shades keep a woman looking fresh and youthful, while a slightly bronzed shade adds a sun kissed glow, popular with movie stars.
+Light shades kept a woman looking fresh and youthful, while a slightly bronzed shade added a sun kissed glow, popular with movie stars.
 Almost all makeup lines carried a sun kissed color or two.